 - Poor scalability.
 Pre-existing templates can only take you so far.
 As your company grows, adding more applications to your tech stack is required to handle your entire process adequately.
 The result?
 More data from several applications.
 However, native integration might not be able to unify each data point sufficiently — hence, you risk data silos.

-iPaas stands for Integration Platform as a Service.
-It is a third-party cloud-based ERP solution to connect business applications and data hosted in the cloud or on-premise.
-With iPaas, it’s easier to develop, deploy, and connect more applications to automate your business processes.
+iPaaS stands for Integration Platform as a Service.
+It is a third-party cloud-based ERP integration solution to connect business applications and data hosted in the cloud or on-premise.
+With iPaaS, it’s easier to develop, deploy, and connect more applications to automate your business processes.

 - Better sales funnel optimization.
 A DCKAP ERP Integration with Salesforce makes gaining insights into customer experiences easier.
 This way, you can optimize your sales funnel to scale conversions and increase customer satisfaction.